Breword/tmux/Modifier-Keys.md

    ~~~~

 Once this feature is enabled, tmux will both recognise extended keys for its
 own key bindings and forward them to applications inside.
-For example, running
+For example, sending
-*cat(1)* and pressing `C-1` will show:
+the escape sequnce to turn it on then running *cat(1)* and pressing `C-1` will
+show:

 ~~~~
+$ printf '\033[>4;1m'
 $ cat
 ^[[49;5u
 ~~~~